This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 - Does hand sanitizer actually work?

-- Why aren’t masks recommended for protection?
+- Why are masks now recommended for the public?

 - What should I do if I think I have COVID-19?